Soaked Oatmeal Bars

 Hi everyone – while I am traveling overseas for my day job, I have some guest posters stopping by to introduce themselves.
-Next up is Winnie of Healthy Green Kitchen with an great idea for a breakfast bar using soaked oats and seeds.
+Next up is Winnie of Healthy Green Kitchen with a great idea for a breakfast bar using soaked oats and seeds.
 I really think my family is going to love these!

 I don’t know about your family, but mine rarely has time to sit down for breakfast on weekday mornings.
 My kids like to sleep as late as they possibly can before heading out the door to catch the school bus, so I like having grab-and-go foods such as these soaked oatmeal bars at the ready.